 It has two Magnetic Levitation PWM-based fans and the radiator the cooling capacitor should be good.
 The software allows the user to customize LED lighting directly from the software.
 It has a new cooling block and regulated control for pumps and fans.

 Also, it has a 360mm radiator which gives it quite a bit of cooling area.
 It has very subtle RGB lighting with control and comes with a relatively tool-free installation.
 The fans do not spin as long as the processor is under 40 degrees C.

 The noise produced is 25 dBA only and can be adjusted with the LINK software based on the user’s experience and requirements.

 It is fairly easy to install and compatible with Ryzen processors.
-The noise levels The radiator is made with aluminum and the MSRP of H150i Pro is $169.99.
+The noise levels The radiator is made of aluminum and the MSRP of the H150i Pro is $169.99.

 So it comes to more expensive coolers.
 The only better thing about it compared to the Dark Rock Pro 4 is that it’s aesthetically better but it has risks of leaking and is louder during high load.
 But that is the risk of purchasing an AIO liquid cooler.

 For more detail of this product check out this review Click Here

 3. NZXT Kraken X62 – View On Amazon

 The cooler is one of the most aesthetic coolers available while people would argue which one is the best looking because of differences in opinion but they won’t agree on the fact that if not the best one it is one of the best coolers out there.